Animal field guide

 Hibernating Groundhog is framed by Winter Budget: a mammal whose body and habits make sense in fields, woodland edges, roadsides, gardens, and deep burrow systems.
 Its daily pattern centers on hibernation, turning a specific place into a working strategy rather than a backdrop.
 The field-guide reason is not just that it survives; it survives by matching food, shelter, risk, and movement into one recognizable principle.

-How to identify a Groundhog
+How to identify a Groundhogs

 - Biological superpower: Hibernation lets Hibernating Groundhog turn its habitat into an advantage instead of a hazard.